bartificer/programming-by-stealth/docs/pbs18.md

 I want to draw your attention to a few key points in this solution.

-Firstly, you can see that in the constructor for the `RandomQuoter` (starting on line 93), I explicitly convert the `arguments` object into a true array before passing it on to the `.add()` function.
+Firstly, you can see that, in the constructor for the `RandomQuoter` (starting on line 93), I explicitly convert the `arguments` object into a true array before passing it on to the `.add()` function.
 The same is also done inside the `.add()` function (starting at line 124).

 Secondly, within the `.add()` function in the `RandomQuoter`, I need to access a property of a `RandomQuoter` object from within a callback.
 To enable this, I had to create an alias to `this` (at line 124), which, following convention, I named `self`.

 Finally, I wrote the `.empty()` and `.add()` functions in the `RandomQuoter` prototype in such a way that they can be chained together.
 That is to say, you can call `.empty()` and `.add()` one after the other by appending the function calls together.
 You can see this in action on line 185.
 This is only possible because both of those functions return a reference to `this` (lines 115 & 147).
 This very commonly used technique is referred to as _function chaining_.

-## The `arguments` Keyword Re-visited
+## The `arguments` Keyword Revisited

 In the previous instalment we learned that functions contain a variable called `arguments` that provides direct access to the function’s arguments.
-We described this object as an array, because it behaves like one, and, we had not yet learned enough about objects to be totally honest about its nature.
+We described this object as an array because it behaves like one.
+We had not yet learned enough about objects to be totally honest about its nature.

-`arguments` objects sure look like arrays, allowing you to access the first argument to a function as `arguments[0]`, the second as `arguments[1]`, etc..
-Also, `arguments` objects have a `.length` property, just like true arrays do.
+`arguments` objects sure look like arrays, allowing you to access the first argument to a function as `arguments[0]`, the second as `arguments[1]`, etc. Also, `arguments` objects have a `.length` property, just like true arrays do.

-However, `arguments` objects do not have the `Array` prototype, so they don’t support functions provided by that prototype, like `.forEach()` & `.sort()`, and, applying `instanceof Array` to an `arguments` object will evaluate to `false`, so it fails our test for whether or not something is an array.
+However, `arguments` objects do not have the `Array` prototype.
+So they don’t support functions provided by that prototype, like `.forEach()` & `.sort()`.
+Applying `instanceof Array` to an `arguments` object will evaluate to `false`; so it fails our test for whether or not something is an array.

 In version 5 of ECMAScript (and older), you have to manually convert this object to a true array if you want to use it as one.
 You would do so using code something like: